Dean’s Advisory Council Roster and Bios

-Rob authored in 2016 the nationally published author, The Art of Crisis Leadership.
+In 2016 Rob authored the nationally published The Art of Crisis Leadership.
 The book quickly rose to Amazon’s #1 release in both the Public Relations and Crisis Management categories while cracking the “Top 100” in the prestigious Leadership category.
 Rob was named a 2017 “Most Admired CEO” by The Daily Record.
 Rob earned his graduate degree from the Johns Hopkins Carey Business School and a BA from the University of Baltimore.

 Andrea Weiss, Carey ’86

 The O Alliance, LLC

 Andrea Weiss is co-founder of The O Alliance, a new consulting model designed to align a retailer’s organizational practices with today’s digitally savvy consumer.